Cadia gold mine

 Information on rainwater tank management and cleaning can be found on the NSW Health website.

 We have collected samples from 97 residential properties to check the concentration of metals in water.
 Our specialist officers worked to a sampling plan to make sure samples were collected at each property using consistent methodology.
-Water samples were collected from kitchen taps at residences by letting the tap run to release one litre of water, before we collected the sample in a container supplied by our National Association of Testing Authorities (NATA) accredited laboratory.
+Water samples were collected from kitchen taps at residences by letting the tap run to release one litre of water, before we collected the sample in a container supplied by our National Association of Testing Authorities accredited laboratory.
 We sampled water from residents’ rainwater tanks, bores, dams, creeks and downpipes.
 We also took sediment samples from rainwater tanks where possible.

 All samples were analysed for metals.
 Residents’ kitchen tap water was also analysed for total dissolved solids, total hardness, colour, turbidity, pH, nitrate, nitrite, sodium, fluoride and iodine.